compsecmonkey/Reading-List/README.md

 ## Science, Technology, Engineering, Math

+* Flying Blind: The 737 MAX Tragedy and the Fall of Boeing ➖ Peter Robison
 * The Case for Mars ➖ Robert Zubrin
 * Kill It with Fire: Manage Aging Computer Systems ➖ Marianne Bellotti
 * Chasing the Moon: The People, the Politics, and the Promise That Launched America into the Space Age ➖ Robert Stone , Alan Andres